© Andrew Saragossi. All rights reserved.

 Upon meeting in Maastricht in late 2018, the three musicians were immediately drawn towards each other’s uniquely expressive playing styles, forming an uncommon level of kinship from their first musical collaboration.
 Their collective sound is largely inspired by the artistic freedom of Ornette Coleman, the angular precision of Jim Blacks’ ‘Endangered Blood’, and the folk-ish melodic style of Bill Frissell.
 A distinguishable element of AHA’s music is related also to their improvisational approach, in which they build upon foundational melodies as a unit - often without a distinct soloist at the forefront.
 In this regard, the input is equal in terms of sonic contribution.

 After successful performances in the Netherlands & Germany and a selection as finalist in the 2018 Maastricht Jazz Awards, AHA Trio are now releasing their debut EP "Against All Odds", available November 2019.

-If you would like to get in contact about bookings, teaching, production or anything else please follow the form below.
+If you would like to get in contact about bookings, lessons, event production or anything else please follow the form below.